Damn the Machine (album)

-Damn the Machine is a studio album by American heavy metal band Damn the Machine, released on June 8, 1993, through A&M Records.
+Damn the Machine is a studio album by American heavy metal band Damn the Machine, released in 1993 through A&M Records.
 It features former Megadeth guitarist Chris Poland, and remains the band's only release.
+The band supported the album by touring with Voivod.

 Critical reception

 In 2005, Damn the Machine was ranked number 64 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.